 So I started my internet search over.
 I started looking for macro applications for Alteryx.
 One of the first things I found was a blog post (Feb 12, 2014) from Ned on building Simple Batch Macros.
 By reading his blog post and watching the videos, I was able to create my own batch macro approach for the workflow shown in Figure 2.

 Finding this solution took me a bit of effort, so the details of the approach will be documented in an upcoming blog post.
 I had to have two forms of input for me to understand how to solve the problem – a blog post coupled with a training video.
 Neither information source by itself was sufficient.
 Ned’s blog post did not show me how to install the macro into the driver program (sometimes the obvious things are easily overlooked when you are the program developer!).
-The training video didn’t show me how to load a list of files in a batch macro, but it did shown me how to install the macro into the driver program.
+The training video didn’t show me how to load a list of files in a batch macro, but it did show me how to install the macro into the driver program.
 There were missing details in each that I had to piece together to understand how to make the solution work.
 By taking the time to study these guides, I developed the solution.

 Once I finished the program and experienced the satisfaction of having found a solution, I did something that I should do more of.
 I wrote Ned a thank you note as shown in Figure 4.